dladd/pyFormex/sphinx/intro.rst

 mathematical transformations gathered in a script.*
-If you find this definition too dull, incomprehensible or just not descriptive enough, read on through this section and look at some of the examples in this documentation and on the website.
+If you find this definition too dull, incomprehensible or just not descriptive enough, read on through this section and look at some of the examples in this documentation and on the `pyFormex website`_.
 You will then probably have a better idea of what |pyformex| is.

 The initial intent of |pyformex| was the rapid design of three-dimensional